noplacenoaddress/OpenBSD/README.md

 [![asciicast](https://asciinema.org/a/450247.svg)](https://asciinema.org/a/450247)

-This is the video of the complete routine.
+This is the video of the complete routine about the OpenBSD peers.
+Next we've got to add the new Cloud Hosted Router to the other Mikrotik instances and EdgeOS.

 #### Routine maintenance